 All cloth and yarn goes through some sort of sizing or washing- soap is used, soap is made with Caustic Soda (Sodium Hydroxide)

 Bamboo is made into yarn using Sodium Hydroxide, which is a chemical derived largley from ash and salt so Bamboo does go through a chemical process to make it the yarn.

-Our bamboo is certified by Oekotex as being free from harmful chemicals and our cotton being organic will not have pesticide residues.
+The bamboo yarn is certified by Oeko-tex as being free from harmful chemicals and our cotton being organic will not have pesticide residues.
 We strive for purity.